UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/miruna.solomon/index.md

 ### Week 6 - 12 May
 - **Documentation**
-- **Arhitecture for the project**
+- **Architecture for the project**
 ### Week 7 - 19 May

 ### Week 20 - 26 May

 ## Hardware

-- **MPU-9250 sensor** is used for recognizing the hand gestures and also to register them
+- **MPU-9250 sensor** is used for recognizing hand gestures and also to register them
-- **Raspberry Pi Pico W** there are 2 in our project, the main components (microcontrollers), responsible for processing and transmitting input data, one is used for the remote and one for the game screen
+- **Raspberry Pi Pico W** there are 2 in our project, the main components (microcontrollers), are responsible for processing and transmitting input data, one is used for the remote and one for the game screen
-- **LCD_ILI9341** is used to play the game and show hot the pictogram is going move
+- **LCD_ILI9341** is used to play the game and show how the pictogram is going to move
 - **Breadboard** is used for connecting every pin of the hardware components
-- **Wires** used for connecting the components together
+- **Wires** used for connecting the components

 ### Schematics
 ![pacman_game](pacman_game.svg)